pujasanap/ant-with-ivy/README.md

 Main.java has a method call at lines 9-10 that leads to a vulnerability.

 #### What's next?
-By running the security scanner of your choice against `with-ivy` project, you should get results that are coherent with the details above if the tool is able to support Apache Ant with Ivy.
+By running the security scanner of your choice against `ant-with-ivy` project, you should get results that are coherent with the details above if the tool is able to support Apache Ant with Ivy.